phong1990/ALPACA/README.md

 ## Installation
 1. Download the running package file ([ALPACARunningPackage.zip](https://bitbucket.org/tamnguyenthe/exassist_repo/raw/87732c699dbb1c3f65232f9b69cfe77663f1f808/ExAssist.zip))
 2. Unzip the package.
-7. Run ALPACA.jar (no installation required)
+3. Run ALPACA.jar (no installation required)
+4. (OPTIONAL) download 3 millions reviews.
+(Link available soon)
 ## Usage
 ### Extracting opinions
 1a.
 If you have the folder that contains compatible data for ALPACA, you can choose it as your "Data Folder"